anstoradonlab/rdfix/README.md

 ### From binary

-Download a binary from GitHub Releases and put a copy in your `$PATH`.
+This is the easy option, if you just want to run the program.
+Download a binary from [GitHub Releases](https://github.com/anstoradonlab/rdfix/releases) and put a copy in your `$PATH`.

 ### From source

-Rust is required to compile from source.
+Rust is required for compiling `rdfix-deconvolve` from source.

 First, [install rust](https://www.rust-lang.org/tools/install).
 Then, execute